 - Texas: $107,940 average annual salary; ranked 12th in affordability

-Training and expertise can also have a significant effect on your earning potential, so candidates with doctoral degrees in computer science or years of experience in the workforce may command higher salaries and fare better on the job market than their less-experience or less-educated colleagues.
+Education and expertise can also have a significant effect on your earning potential, so candidates with doctoral degrees in computer science or years of experience in the workforce may command higher salaries and fare better on the job market than their less-experience or less-educated colleagues.

 Career outlook for computer and information research scientists